wickedlyethan/wickedlyethan.github.io/content/blog/2019-12-28-media-retrospective-2019.md

 ---
 title: "Media of the Year 2019"
 date: 2019-12-28
 image: /blog/2019-media-retrospective/vortex.jpg
 summary: "That's right, we're doing one of these EVERY year.
 Featuring: communist witches, superhero ennui, hot scots, and the answer to what part of you your cat will eat first when you die."
 ---

 ## Games

-I played 38 games this year, with an average of 7 hours per, so I'm continuing a trend of playing a lot of games for a little, choosing games that either can be completed in a shorter hour count or games that can't be finished at all, so I don't feel bad when I drop out.
-There were plenty I enjoyed this year, but few I loved, and fewer games that generated the kinds of unique stories I love to tell about playing games.
-These were straightforward, solid games, and I'm thankful for them, but only one will change how I think about the medium much.
+I played 38 games this year, with an average of 7 hours per, so I'm continuing a trend of playing a lot of games for a little, choosing games that either can be completed in a shorter hour count or games that can't be finished at all so I don't feel bad when I drop out.
+There were plenty I enjoyed this year but few I loved, and fewer games that generated the kinds of unique stories I love to tell about playing games.
+These were straightforward, solid games and I'm thankful for them, but only one will change how I think about the medium much.

 ![A Bewitching Revolution](/images/blog/2019-media-retrospective/a-bewitching-revolution.png)